dagster-io/dagster/docs/sphinx/sections/api/apidocs/config.rst

 Legacy Dagster config types
 ---------------------------

 The following types are used as part of the legacy `Dagster config system </concepts/configuration/config-schema-legacy>`_.
-They are used in conjunction with built-in types.
+They are used in conjunction with builtin types.

 .. autoclass:: ConfigSchema